Williamson has 25 in Pelicans' 128-115 win over Blazers - WHIZ News

 The Blazers, who have lost three straight, were without Damian Lillard, who is expected to miss three or more games because of a groin injury that occurred in Memphis last week.
 It kept Lillard out of the All-Star Game and the 3-point contest last weekend.

-Lillard is averaging a career-high 29.5 points and 7.8 assists per game.
+Lillard is averaging a career-high 29.5 points and 7.8 assists.
 His absence hurts the Blazers, who went into the game 3.5 games back of Memphis for eighth in the Western Conference standings.

 And it’s not just Lillard: Portland had only nine players available for the game.